What we know about the Moscow concert hall attack | KRDO

 He showed gratitude to emergency service workers who “did everything to save people’s lives, to get them out from under fire, from the epicenter of fire and smoke,” and said agencies were working to establish the details of the massacre.

-RIA also posted images of three of the alleged attackers after they were detained, images that match videos uploaded on unofficial channels earlier Saturday showing the men being apprehended in the southwestern region of Bryansk.

-No image or video of the fourth alleged attacker has been published on Russian state media.

-Putin also appeared to pin the blame on Ukraine for the deadly attack in his video message on Saturday, when he claimed that a “window” was prepared for attackers to escape to Ukraine.
+Putin also appeared to pin the blame on Ukraine for the deadly attack, when he claimed that a “window” was prepared for attackers to escape to Ukraine.

 Russian Foreign Ministry spokesperson Maria Zakharova said on Telegram: “Now we know in which country these bloody bastards planned to hide from persecution – Ukraine.”